Paul von Hindenburg: Presidential governments

-In the summer of 1931, Hindenburg complained in a letter to his daughter: "What pains and angers me the most is being misunderstood by part of the political right".
-He met Adolf Hitler for the first time in October 1931, at a high-level conference in Berlin.
-Everyone present saw that they took an immediate dislike to each other.
-Afterwards Hindenburg in private often disparagingly referred to Hitler as "that Austrian corporal", "that Bohemian corporal" or sometimes simply as "the corporal" and also derided Hitler's Austrian dialect.
-For his part, Hitler often labeled Hindenburg as "that old fool" or "that old reactionary".
-On 26 January 1933, Hindenburg privately told a group of his friends: "Gentlemen, I hope you will not hold me capable of appointing this Austrian corporal to be Reich Chancellor".
-Hindenburg made it clear that he saw himself as the leader of the "national" forces and expected Hitler to follow his lead.
+Hindenburg met Adolf Hitler for the first time in October 1931 at a high-level conference in Berlin.
+Everyone present saw that they took an immediate dislike to one another.
+Afterwards Hindenburg privately often referred to Hitler as "that Austrian corporal", "that Bohemian corporal" or sometimes simply as "the corporal".
+He also ridiculed Hitler's Austrian accent.
+Hitler for his part called Hindenburg "that old fool" or "that old reactionary" in private conversations.

-In foreign affairs he spoke with hostility towards Poland, often expressing a hope that the Polish state would disappear from the map of Europe "at an appropriate moment".
+In foreign affairs Hindenburg spoke with hostility about Poland, often expressing a hope that it would disappear from the map of Europe "at an appropriate moment".